Fox682/Projects/MS-SQL Home Lab.md

 dkpg -i azuredatastudio-linux-1.4.5.deb
 ```

 The interface for ADS is straight forward.
-The
+- Make sure the **Connection Type** is Microsoft SQL Server
+- **Server** needs both IP address and port using a *comma* for seperation, ie. 192.168.0.20,1433